Learn about Food Additives

 Sulfiting agents prevent discoloration (dried fruit, some "fresh" shrimp, and some dried, fried, or frozen potatoes) and bacterial growth (wine).
 They also destroy vitamin B-1 and, most important, can cause severe reactions, especially in asthmatics.
 To non-sensitive individuals, sulfites are safe.
 If you think you may be sensitive, avoid all forms of this additive, because it caused at least twelve identifiable deaths in the 1980s and probably many, many more in the preceding decades.
 Deaths and less severe reactions were linked most commonly to restaurants foods.
 Sulfite levels in the lettuce and potatoes served at restaurants were often extremely high, because workers would allow the vegetable to sit in a sulfite solution for far too long a time.
 As a result of pressure from the Center for Science in the Public Interest (CSPI), a congressional hearing, and media attention, the FDA banned the most dangerous uses of sulfites and required that wine labels list sulfite, when used.
 Since those actions, CSPI has not been aware of any additional deaths.

-This new synthetic additive is chemically related to fructose, but is poorly absorbed by the body.
+This relatively new additive is chemically related to (the mirror image of) fructose, but is poorly absorbed by the body.
 That's why it yields only about one-third as many calories and why large amounts cause diarrhea, nausea, and flatulence.
 In one study, 20 grams (about five teaspoons) caused nausea.
 Tagatose does not promote tooth decay.
+It is nearly (92 percent) as sweet as sugar.
+It is found at low levels in apples, pineapples, oranges, raisins, dates, heated cow’s milk, and other foods.

 Antioxidant: Beverages, candy, ice cream, baked goods, yogurt, gelatin desserts, baking powder.